Pengiran Muda Abdul Hakeem: Sports career

 Among the record 761 players who will participate in the 2013 Asian Tour qualifying school in Thailand is Hakeem, becoming the first golfer from Brunei to compete on the tour.
 He began playing golf after seeing his grandfather, Sultan Omar Ali Saifuddien III, play, and he didn't turn professional until he achieved a zero handicap in 2012.

 Hakeem competed in the men's skeet shooting events at the 1996 and 2000 Summer Olympics.
 In the 1996 event, he tied for 49th place, while in the 2000 event, he placed 45th; he failed to qualify for the finals in either year.

 Controversies

 On 8 September 2012 it was reported that the prince was being sued by 9 investors because of a disagreement over the transfer of some 80 million shares in the Singapore-listed Elektromotive Group to those shareholders.
 It was reported that among those who were suing was Citi's Chief Singapore and Malaysia Economist, Kit Wei Zheng, Ms Eileen Ong and Mr Chan Kwai Sum.
 Eventually the Prince agreed to pay the full amount demanded by the investors of S$890,000 as well as legal costing amounting to $50,000.
 The prince suggested that he had been used as a "figurehead" to gain the trust of investors.
 However, Elektromotive Group was struggling financially.

+Marriage

+In 2024, he was married had issue one son.